cfpb/zip-backfill/README.md

 # Zip_Backfill

-Both of these scripts run from the command line and take as input two files: input and output.
+Both of the scripts labeled Zip_Backfill run from the command line and take as input two files: input and output.
 Input is a .csv file with addresses that need to be backfilled.
 This file should be in the format: Lon Lat, Number, Street, City, District, Region, Zip, ID.
 Output is a .csv file that the backfilled addresses will be written into.
 Addresses rows will be returned in the same format as Input.

+All other files are for testing purposes.

 ## Difference Between Files